gitlabhq/gitlab-runner/docs/executors/kubernetes/index.md

 ### Configure the number of request attempts to the Kubernetes API

 By default, the Kubernetes executor retries specific requests to the Kubernetes API after five failed attempts.
-The delay is controlled by a backoff algorithm with a 500 millisecond floor and a customizable ceiling with default value of two second.
-To configure the number of retries and backoff ceiling, use the `retry_limit` and `retry_backoff_max` options respectively in the `config.toml` file.
+The delay is controlled by a backoff algorithm with a 500 millisecond floor and a customizable ceiling with default value of two seconds.
+To configure the number of retries, use the `retry_limit` option in the `config.toml` file.
+Similarly, for backoff ceiling, use the `retry_backoff_max` option.
 The following failures are automatically retried:

 - `error dialing backend`